awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 + If your origin is an Elastic Load Balancing load balancer, you can use a certificate provided by AWS Certificate Manager \(ACM\)\.
 You also can use a certificate that is signed by a trusted third\-party certificate authority and imported into ACM\.
 + For origins other than ELB load balancers, you must use a certificate that is signed by a trusted third\-party certificate authority \(CA\), for example, Comodo, DigiCert, or Symantec\.

 When CloudFront uses HTTPS to communicate with your origin, CloudFront verifies that the certificate was issued by a trusted certificate authority\.
 CloudFront supports the same certificate authorities that Mozilla does\.
-For the current list, see [Mozilla Included CA Certificate List](http://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)\.
+For the current list, see [Mozilla Included CA Certificate List](https://wiki.mozilla.org/CA/Included_Certificates)\.
 You can't use a self\-signed certificate for HTTPS communication between CloudFront and your origin\.

 **Important**
 If the origin server returns an expired certificate, an invalid certificate, or a self\-signed certificate, or if the origin server returns the certificate chain in the wrong order, CloudFront drops the TCP connection, returns HTTP status code 502 \(Bad Gateway\), and sets the `X-Cache` header to `Error from cloudfront`\.
 Also, if the full chain of certificates, including the intermediate certificate, is not present, CloudFront drops the TCP connection\.

-One of the domain names in the certificate must match one or both of the following values:
+The certificate must cover one or both of the following domains:
 + The value that you specified for **Origin Domain Name** for the applicable origin in your distribution\.
 + If you configured CloudFront to forward the `Host` header to your origin, the value of the `Host` header\.
 For more information about forwarding headers to your origin, see [Caching Content Based on Request Headers](header-caching.md)\.